USharma002/USharma002.github.io/content/posts/neural-importance-sampling-path-tracing.md

 caption="Schematic overview of the most important surface scattering models in Mitsuba 3.
 The arrows indicate possible outcomes of an interaction with a surface that has the respective model applied to it." width="100%"
 >}}

+More details on BSDF can be found on [Mitsuba 3 BSDF Plugins](https://mitsuba.readthedocs.io/en/stable/src/generated/plugins_bsdfs.html) or at [PBRT Reflection models](https://www.pbr-book.org/4ed/Reflection_Models).

 We can also visualize how they look on hemisphere by using the interactive visualization below.
 This visualization uses baked bsdf for some materials in the Mitsuba 3 over a hemisphere.